ndhuanhuan/ML_MODELS_REVIEW/GAN/Readme.md

 The two GAN networks are trained simultaneously via a game-like dynamic.
 The Generator seeks to maximize the Discriminator’s false-positive classifications (classifying a generated image as real), while the Discriminator seeks to minimize its false-positive and false-negative classifications
 ```

+## Training and common challenges: GANing for success

+- All of these generative models ultimately derive from Maximum Likelihood, at least implicitly
+- The variational autoencoder introducedsits in the Explicit part of the tree.
+Remember that we had a clear loss function (the reconstruction loss)?
+Well, with GANs we do not have it anymore.
+Rather, we now have two competing loss functions that we will cover in lot more depth later.
+But as such, the system does not have a single analytical solution.